THE STORY OF

 Practicality to Pleasure

-Originally, “Bento” was simple dried rice carried by travelers and Samurai.
+The history of the bento box in Japan began as simple dried rice carried by travelers and Samurai.
 However, during the peaceful Edo period, it evolved into part of leisure.
 People began packing beautiful meals in lacquered boxes to enjoy during Hanami (cherry blossom viewing) and theater.

 Ekiben & Aluminum Boxes